Most acquisitions and divestments don’t maximise value.

 Three main considerations emerged from the research:

-Stay true to the strategic intent
+Stay true to the strategic intent of the acquision

 Organisations should approach deals as part of a clear strategic vision and align deal activity to the long-term objectives for the business.
 86% of buyers surveyed who say their latest acquisition created significant value also say it was part of a broader portfolio review rather than opportunistic.